-- (1) The salary and variable bonuses/allowances are inclusive of employer's central provident fund contributions. - (2) These fees comprise Board and Board Committee fees (excluding AC and RMC fees) for FY 2015, which are subject to approval by shareholders as a lump sum at the 2016 AGM as well as the AC and RMC fees for FY 2015 that have already been approved by shareholders at the 2015 AGM. - (3) These relate to options granted during FY 2015.
-The fair value of the options as at the date of grant is \$0.3076 for each share under option taking into account the vesting schedule using the Black-Scholes Option Pricing Formula. - (4) Mr Kwek Leng Joo ceased to be a Director of the Company upon his demise on 16 November 2015.
+(1) The salary and variable bonuses/allowances are inclusive of employer's central provident fund contributions.

+(2) These fees comprise Board and Board Committee fees (excluding AC and RMC fees) for FY 2016, which are subject to approval by shareholders as a lump sum at the 2017 AGM as well as the AC and RMC fees for FY 2016 that have already been approved by shareholders at the 2016 AGM.

+(3) These relate to options granted during FY 2016.
+The fair value of the options as at the date of grant is \$0.2467 for each share under option taking into account the vesting schedule using the Black-Scholes Option Pricing Formula.